CHAM Technical Report: TR 001

 However, newcomers to PHOENICS may also wish to use the command

-the start, confining themselves to executing ready-to-run cases, or 'active demos' via the Commander or Environment.
+the start, confining themselves to executing ready-to-run cases, or 'active demos' via the

 The commands supplied with the PHOENICS installation are described in